 The holiday season is my absolute favorite time of year.
-I realize that 2021 was not an easy year and that a lot of people are still struggling.
-Things just still feel a little off, a little different.
+I realize that the last few years have not been easy for anyone and that many people are still struggling.
+And even with things getting back to normal, they may still feel a little off, a bit different.

 I love the Christmas season

-I have always loved the holidays and I don’t want to take something that has always brought me and my family so much joy, for granted.
-The holidays are something to look forward to and although we may not yet be able to do everything we used to do, there are things we can do to make the holidays feel special because Lord knows, we deserve it.
+I have always loved the holidays, and I don’t want to take something that has always brought me and my family so much joy for granted.
+The holidays are something to look forward to, and there are things we can do to make the holidays feel special because Lord knows, we deserve it.

 Seven ways to make the holidays special this year